andy-twosticks/pod4/README.md

     x.two = "new value"
     x.update

-    # create a new record from the params hash -- unless validation fails.
+    # create a new record from the params hash
     y = ExampleModel.new
     y.set(params)
-    y.create unless y.model_status == :error
+    y.create

 A model is a class, each instance of which represents a single record. on that instance you can call the following for basic operation: